IDinsight/ask-a-question/docs/develop/setup.md

 Steps:

 1. go to `deployment/docker-compose`

-2. copy `template.env` to a new file `.env` and set the necessary variables (for localhost deployment, you just need to set the `OPENAI_API_KEY` and leave everything else as default)
+2. copy `template.env` to a new file `.env` and set the necessary variables (for local deployment, you just need to set the `OPENAI_API_KEY` and can leave everything else as default)

+3. (optional) Edit which LLMscon are used in the `litellm_config.yaml`

-3. run
+4. run

         docker compose -f docker-compose.yml -f docker-compose.dev.yml -p aaq-stack watch

 The app will now run and update with any changes made to the `core_backend` or `admin_app` folders.

-The admin app will be available on `http://localhost` and the backend API testing UI on `http://localhost/api/docs`.
+The admin app will be available on [http://localhost](http://localhost) and the backend API testing UI on [http://localhost/api/docs](http://localhost/api/docs).

 ## Option 2 - Manual